-This highly unusual item is of South American workmanship but emulates a Chinese implement – a pan iron, commonly used in China to iron or smooth out articles of clothing made from silk.
+This highly unusual item is of South or Central American workmanship but emulates a Chinese implement – a pan iron – commonly used in China to iron or smooth out articles of clothing made from silk.
 Such pans usually were made or bronze and were filled with hot coals and then run over the silk to flatten out the creases.
-This example, made of high-grade, solid silver, probably was made to carry coals as part of the process of brewing mate, the indigenous, tea-like brew.
+This example, made of heavy, high-grade, solid silver, probably was made to carry coals as part of the process of brewing mate, the indigenous, tea-like brew.
 Or it might have indeed been used to smooth out creased silk.

 The long handle is smooth and unadorned.
 A cast foot extends from the handle to better steady the device.